 Testimonials from fellow big dog friends who have been using the Diamagroove for over a year have supported the company’s claim that it will outlast other rotary tools or dog nail grinders.
 I am excited to test out this claim myself over the next few years!

-**Updated 2022 – After using the Diamagroove™ for over 5 years, with regular cleaning, it has remained in like-new condition with no visible wear that I can see.
+After using the Diamagroove™ for over 6 years, with regular cleaning, it has remained in LIKE-NEW condition with no visible wear that I can see.
 I could NOT be more impressed and happy with this investment!

 Diamagroove™ Boxer Model